Chris-B33/Chris-B33/README.md

 Talk to me on my <a href="https://www.linkedin.com/in/chrisb33/">LinkedIn</a>.<br>
 My email is brophy.c03@gmail.com ✉️

 ## Interests

 - I always like starting new projects with new languages and technologies 💻
-- I enjoy playing video games and Dungeons and Dragons 🎲
+- I enjoy playing video games, Magic the Gathering and Dungeons and Dragons 🎲
 - And I take any opportunity to travel I can ✈️